|Nutrition Facts (per serving)|

-Curry powder is easier to make than you think, and the taste is so much better than store-bought powders, which, unless you're lucky enough to find an organic blend, usually contain bulking ingredients as well as preservatives (which you won't find listed on the package).
-This recipe shows you how to make your own so you can be sure it's fresh-tasting as well as healthy.
+Curry powder is easier to make than you think, and the taste is so much better than store-bought powders.
+Unless you're lucky enough to find an organic blend, store-bought curry powder usually contains bulking ingredients as well as preservatives which you won't find listed on the package.
+This recipe shows you how to make your own so you can be sure it's fresh-tasting as well as preservative-free.

 Most Thai curries are made from a spice paste rather than curry powder, but this isn't to say Thai cooks don't use curry powder—they do.
 Using a curry powder rather than a paste means the curry is quick and easy to make—many of the roadside curries in Thailand are made this way.
-The following recipe creates one of the best curry powders you'll ever try and makes for superior tasting curries or curry-flavored dishes such as this easy classic curry chicken.
+The following recipe creates one of the best curry powders you'll ever try and makes for superior tasting curries or curry-flavored dishes such as easy classic curry chicken.

 1 tablespoon ground turmeric